·5 min read

 Investors with a 3–5 year horizon who have already built exposure to KLCC or other established KL addresses may find TRX's repricing potential more compelling on an incremental basis.
 Investors seeking immediate, proven rental income may prefer KLCC's more established demand base.
 The ideal portfolio approach holds both: KLCC for yield stability, TRX for capital appreciation potential.

-Buying at TRX as a Foreign Investor: Rules and Opportunities
+TRX Property Investment for Foreign Buyers: Rules and Opportunities

 Foreign buyers face the same RM 1,000,000 minimum purchase price threshold at TRX as elsewhere in Kuala Lumpur — a threshold the district's pricing comfortably exceeds.
 No additional surcharges apply to foreign purchasers, and Malaysia's relatively open capital account means sale proceeds can be repatriated without restriction or approval delays.